 Cats are generally clean animals with the odd exception.
 Firstly intact males.
 Most ‘Toms’ are dirty boys.
 I have known them to take a dump in their food bowl when they have not been partial to the contents.
 We rarely sell kittens for breeding however as they do mature at different rates do contact us if your kitten is demonstrating different behaviour around the use of their litter tray.
 Secondly the move.
 We will never release a kitten to you that has not been fully litter trained.
 Please place at least one tray within sight of the feeding area but at least a couple of metres away.
 If they do pee or poo outside of the area then try waking them to eat and placing them in the tray beforehand as this is when they will most likely pee.
 After they have finished eating place them in the tray again to see if they will poo.
 This will normally knock them back into synch in a couple of days.

 If you have an outside secure cat area then why not get a weather proof outside cat litter box.
 We find them to be great and no more soggy litter trays.
+Or dig a trench of sand outside.
+You can rake this through for solids and use disinfectant like Safe 4 to rinse out liquid waste.

 After they are three weeks old a kitten can maintain their temperature in a room that you are comfortable in.